 (20) "Fire Hazard" means the presence or accumulation of combustible material of such nature and in sufficient quantity that its continued existence constitutes an imminent and substantial danger to life, property, public welfare, or adjacent lands.

-(21) "Forced-Air Pit Incineration" means any method or device by which burning is accomplished in a subsurface pit or above-ground enclosure using:

-(a) Combustion air supplied under positive draft by an air curtain; and

-(b) Combustion air controlled in order to optimize combustion efficiency and minimize the emission of air contaminants.

-(22) "Hazard to public safety" means fires that burn prohibited materials or result in smoke that substantially impairs visibility on a roadway.
+(21) "Hazard to public safety" means fires that burn prohibited materials or result in smoke that substantially impairs visibility on a roadway.

-(23)"Industrial Open Burning" means the open burning of any industrial waste.
+(22)"Industrial Open Burning" means the open burning of any industrial waste.